scarletcho/hypernym-path-generation/README.md

-# Hypernym prediction by path generation
+# Hypernym prediction by path generation in WordNet